-Two broad methodological cost-based approaches have evolved for the purposes of allocating costs, and ultimately, establishing tariffs; one is a Marginal Cost approach while the other is an Embedded Cost approach.
+Two broad cost-based approaches have evolved for the purposes of allocating costs, and ultimately, establishing tariffs; one is a Marginal Cost approach while the other is an Embedded Cost approach.
+These are described below.

 Allocating Cost and Establishing Tariffs